Leter-Tech/NoLegalese.ai/README.md

 ---

-Built with ❤️ for everyone who ever skimmed a 300-page PDF and still didn’t know what it said.
+Built with ❤️ to make complex documents easier to understand, faster to analyze, and simpler to act on — built for professionals who move fast and think deep.